Bay Essential Oil Organic

 How to Use

-Benefits: Bay aromatherapy essential oil has a clarifying and grounding aroma, making it an ideal oil for reading a book or engaging the mind.
+Benefits: Bay aromatherapy essential oil has a clarifying and grounding aroma, making it an ideal oil for reading a book or opening the mind.

 Regulatory Status: Bay essential oil is listed on the FDA Generally Recognized as Safe (GRAS) list.